mono/cocos-sharp-samples/GoneBananas/Walkthrough.md

         }
     });

-Running the game now dmeonstrates the game play as shown below:
+Running the game now demonstrates the game play.

-[image]

 ### Implementing the Game Over Layer